marxinal/marxinal/README.md

-- 👋 Hi, I’m @marxinal
+- 👋 Hi, I’m @marxinal and my real name is Jelena Kalinic
 - 👀 I’m interested in Big Data Analysis, Machine Learning, AI, and Data Science in general
 - 📫 Feel free to reach out to me here